AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/beta-new-email-editor/email-authoring.md

 >[!NOTE]
 >
 >When the HTML content is uploaded, your content will be in Compatibility mode.
-In this mode, you can only personalize your text, add links, or include assets to your content.
+In this mode, you can only personalize your text, add links, or add assets to your content.

-You can make desired changes to the imported content using the [email editor tools](#add-structure-and-content).
+You can make desired changes to the imported content using the [visual email editor tools](#add-structure-and-content).

 ### Choose a template {#choose-a-template}